robert-westenberger/knowledgebase/web-development/accessible-tables.md

 **Data tables** are the original intended use of table markup on the web.

 A table is a data table when row headers, column headers, or both are present.

+Below is a simple example of a data table.
 $$
 \begin{aligned}
 &\text { Shelly's Daughters }\\